cairo-book/cairo-book/src/ch04-01-what-is-ownership.md

 ### Copy Array data with Clone

 If we _do_ want to deeply copy the data of an `Array`, we can use a common method called `clone`.
-We’ll discuss method syntax in Chapter 6, but because methods are a common feature in many programming languages, you’ve probably seen them before.
+We’ll discuss method syntax in [Chapter 5-3](ch05-03-method-syntax.md), but because methods are a common feature in many programming languages, you’ve probably seen them before.

 Here’s an example of the `clone` method in action.